-31 Do I have a lawyer in the case:
+31 Do I have a lawyer in the case?

-The Court website, www.residentialschoolsettlement ca, lists the law firms that signed onto the settlement, representing former students and family members.
+The Court website, www.residentialschoolsettlement.ca, lists the law firms that signed onto the settlement, representing former students and family members.
 If you want to, you may contact one of the lawyers on the list for advice.

-32. Will i Have togray a lawyer to get a CEP?
+32: Will I have to pay allawyer to get a CEP?